Nintendo Switch system software: Open source components

-Despite popular misconceptions to the contrary, Horizon is not largely derived from FreeBSD code, nor from Android, although the software licence and reverse engineering efforts have revealed that Nintendo does use some code from both in some system services and drivers.
+Despite popular misconceptions to the contrary, Horizon is not largely derived from FreeBSD code, nor from Android, although the software license and reverse engineering efforts have revealed that Nintendo does use some code from both in some system services and drivers.
 For example, the networking stack in the Switch OS is derived at least in part from FreeBSD code.
-Nintendo's use of FreeBSD networking code is legal as it is made available under the permissive BSD licence, and not even particularly unusual – for instance, the Microsoft Windows TCP/IP stack was originally derived from BSD code in a similar fashion.
+Nintendo's use of FreeBSD networking code is legal as it is made available under the permissive BSD license, and not even particularly unusual – for instance and interface, the Microsoft Windows TCP/IP stack (used since at least 2000 and XP) was originally derived from BSD code in a similar fashion, using part of its TCP/IP code for its implementation of TCP/IP, which was legal.

 Components derived from Android code include the Stagefright multimedia framework, as well as components of the graphics stack including the display server (derived from SurfaceFlinger) and the graphics driver (which seems to be derived from Nvidia's proprietary Linux driver).